 A check drawn by the credit union on itself.
 The check is signed by an officer of the credit union or cashier and payable to a third party named by the member.

-CD - Certificate of Deposit (Share Certificate)
+Certificate (Share Certificate)

-A time deposit with a maturity date that generally pays higher interest rates than other types of deposit accounts.
+A time deposit with a maturity date that generally pays higher dividend rates than other types of deposit accounts.
 Banks call them certificates of deposit while credit unions call them share certificates.
 Maturities can range from seven days to 10 years.
 Insured by the NCUA up to the maximum allowed by law.
 A penalty may be assessed if funds are withdrawn before the maturity date.

 The balance in a deposit account, not including deposited items that have not yet been paid, or collected.
 This balance may be used to calculate interest payments, avoid monthly maintenance fees, etc. See also, ledger balance.